eileengarip/adverse-selection-sim/README.md

 Here k sets how fussy the noise traders are; a lower k means that they are more price sensitive.
 E.g at `k=0.5` a spread of 0.5 keeps about 37% of the noise traders, whereas a spread of 1.0 keeps 14%.

 Now we have 2 competing effects.
 A wider spread earns more per trade, but fewer trades happen.
 Our curve now rises, peaks, and falls.
+One caveat, however, is that this decay function is invented instead of derived.
+Real order flow elasticity is measured empirically and isn't so predictable.

 ![spread curve](spread_comparison.png)

 *Mean P&L against quoted spread, with and without price-sensitive noise traders.
 With price-insensitive noise traders (blue), P&L grows without bound; the model implies an arbitrarily wide spread is arbitrarily profitable.
 Adding arrival decay (orange) makes noise traders less likely to trade as the spread widens, producing an interior optimum on a plateau roughly between 0.45 and 0.65.
 Both curves: p_informed = 0.2, sigma = 0.1, 100 runs of 10,000 steps.*

-One caveat though, is that this decay function is invented, not derived.
-Real order flow elasticity is measured empirically and doesn't have a clean form.

 ---